 If you are an AdSense user, you should consider checking out following posts on AdSense:

 Google strictly doesn’t allow reselling of BlogSpot blogs, but the case is different here with the self-hosted blog.
 You can always resell your self-hosted blog.

 Social media websites:

-Those who are active in social media and bookmarking sites like Delicious, Stumble upon and reddit.
+Those who are active in social media and bookmarking sites like Delicious, Stumble Upon and Reddit.
 I’m sure you are aware of the fact none of them love BlogSpot blogs.
 Though if you use the custom domain, that will work.
-Also, many networks for bloggers like Buysellads doesn’t accept BlogSpot bloggers.
-There is nothing wrong with it, but the point here is WordPress is more recognized in global standard.
+Also, many networks for bloggers doesn’t accept BlogSpot bloggers.
+There is nothing wrong with it, but the point here is WordPress is more recognized in a global standard.

 To read next:

 Now, the major problem for existing BlogSpot blogger is to learn new WordPress platform, and for this, you can refer to my guide on WordPress, which will help you to get started.

 Here are a few hand-picked guides for you to read next:

 - WordPress.com vs. WordPress.org: Which Blog Platform to Use

 - How to Move Your Site From WordPress.com to WordPress.org